zio/zio-schema/docs/overview/understanding.md

 ```

 In the example above, we can transform the `User` Schema into a `UserRecord` Schema, which is a record,
-by using the `transform`-method, which has to be a "isomorphism" (= providing methods to transform A to B _and_ B to A):
+by using the `transform`-method, which has to be an "isomorphism" (= providing methods to transform A to B _and_ B to A):
 ```scala
   /**
    * Transforms this `Schema[A]` into a `Schema[B]`, by supplying two functions that can transform